-Chapter 37: Developing a leadership for learning capability throughout a system, where schools exercise considerable autonomy, challenges policymakers to work with principals and researchers to develop coherent approaches.
+Chapter 37 of International Handbook of Leadership for Learning: Developing a leadership for learning capability throughout a system, where schools exercise considerable autonomy, challenges policymakers to work with principals and researchers to develop coherent approaches.
 This chapter outlines the shift in New Zealand from a focus on the principal as the school chief executive to a current focus on the principal’s pivotal role in leadership of the ways teachers work together to improve student learning.
 Instrumental in this shift has been the development of a leadership framework that is owned by principals as well as Contributors 1287 policymakers, underpinned by a best evidence synthesis of the relationship of school leadership and student outcomes.
 This work has also led to a powerful new tool for schools to use in reviewing their school leadership, as well as informing policymakers about the overall school leadership capability in New Zealand.
 These developments hold considerable promise, so long as the policy emphasis on capability and joint work can be maintained and supported rather than undermined by changes in school accountability.

 You can find this chapter from the book at the publisher's website here.